Parliamentary.ai

 Description

-• Definition of "Coasting" Schools: The amendments clarify the definition of "coasting" schools and give the Secretary of State the power to define this term through regulations.
+• Defining "coasting" schools: The amendments clarify the definition of "coasting" schools and grant the Secretary of State the power to define this term through regulations.
+This allows for greater flexibility in identifying schools that are not meeting their potential.

 Government Spending